aakash-code/Dhan_CopyTrader/replit.md

 4. **Run the System**:
    - The workflow "Dhan Copy Trader" is already configured
    - It will automatically start when you run the project
-   - Monitor logs in the console output
+   - View workflow logs in the Console panel in Replit
+   - Application logs are written to `logcopytrade.log` file

 ## Key Features
-- Real-time order replication
+- **Note**: Real-time order replication is currently disabled due to DhanLiveFeed being unavailable in the current SDK version
+- Connection validation for master and child accounts
+- One-time margin snapshot display across all accounts
-- Multiple child account support
+- Multiple child account configuration support
 - Custom quantity multipliers per account
 - Secure encrypted token storage
 - Comprehensive logging and error handling
-- Margin monitoring across all accounts
+- Ready for real-time trading once live feed is available

 ## Security Features
 - All access tokens are encrypted using Fernet encryption